keima/MostPowerfulOrmInAndroid/README.md

-# Most Powerful ORM in Android
+# Benchmark of Most Powerful ORM in Android

 ## Check Dependency is Outdated